top of page

 The story goes that the inscription is a replica made in the year 1533 of an older stone, which could mean the original text, if such existed, differed.
 To our knowledge, there is no contemporary report or drawing available.

 The text is hard to read.
 Ravages of time have damaged most of it.
 So we must also rely on mentions of the past what the text said.
 Luckily, references to the inscription appear from the beginning of the seventeenth century.
 Those early historians have left us with somewhat different - more elaborate - wordings, namely: Hic Pes Romani Imperij, huc usque jus Stauriae ('here ends the Roman Empire, up to here applies the law of Stavoren') and Hic finitus regnum Stavriae or Hic finis Regni Stauriae ('here ends the Kingdom of Stavoren').
 We consider the latter two (resp.
 Van der Molen 1941, Le Petit 1615) a classic example of Romanticism gone overboard.
 Likewise, the extended version about the Roman Empire (Guicciardini 1612).
 No reason to think Stauriae was competing with the town of Noviomagus 'Nijmegen' already in Roman times.
 Too much honour.
-Moreover, it does not fit on the stone.
+Besides, it does not fit on the stone.
+Then there is Huc usque regnum Stauriae Frisiacum whereby stauria would mean 'toll', because the Frisians were exempted from toll payment (Dykstra 1895).

 Hezelpoort Nijmegen in seventeenth century, demolished in 1876